petr-kalinin/progtexts2/python_basics_en/6_functions.rst

 — this function has three arguments.

 Accordingly, when calling the function, you must specify values of all its arguments.
-As you already know very well, this is done by listing the values of the arguments in brackets after the function name.
+As you already know very well, this is done by listing them in brackets after the function name.
 If there are two or more arguments, they are separated by commas.
 When calling a function, you can use any expressions as arguments, for example, you can call ``sign(2 + 3 * x)`` (so inside the function it will be